assets/img/logo.svg

 • First and Last name

 • Status (e.g. Active, Disabled, Blocked): indicates whether the user can access the system.
+If the status is Blocked, hovering over the badge shows the blocked reason.

 • Active: the user is enabled and can log in.